 There needs to be a word to describe the day when you master your brows.
 Some people have their brow routine down to a science and make it look so easy, but for most of us, there’s no overnight success—it takes time, patience, and a whole lot of practice.

 Whether you were born with bushy brows à la Cara Delevingne or if you have naturally-sparse hairs, you can create a perfectly-arched brow with the help of some key products and pro-approved tips.
-For better brows for all, we tapped Jared Bailey, Global Brow Expert for Benefit Cosmetics, and Neil Scibelli, fashion and celebrity makeup artist, for their advice on getting brows so perfectly arched, they’d make a Kardashian-Jenner do a double-take.
+For better brows for all, we tapped Jared Bailey and Neil Scibelli for their advice on getting brows so perfectly arched, they’d make a Kardashian-Jenner do a double-take.

 But before you pull out the tweezers and brow pomade, Bailey notes that it’s important to know that your perfect arch depends on your individual features, like your eyes and nose.
 He shares that you’ll want to understand exactly where your brows should start, arch, and end.
 To identify these three points, he recommends using Benefit’s Brow Mapping technique, explained below.